Dean Kremer: 2022

+2023

+On September 28, 2023, Kremer was the starting pitcher against the Boston Red Sox.
+He pitched 5.1 innings with 8 strikeouts, allowing zero runs.
+His pitching received a standing ovation by fans.
+Eventually, the Orioles won 2–0 and were made 2023 American League East division champions.

+In the 2023 regular season, Kremer was 13–5 (his 13 wins being the 6th-most in the AL) for a .722 won-loss percentage (2nd in the AL), with a 4.12 ERA, as in 32 starts (7th) covering 172.2 innings he struck out 157 batters (8.183 strikeouts/9 innings; the 8th-best ratio in Orioles' history).
+His 46 strikeouts with his cutter were the third-most in Major League Baseball.
+On defense, he had a perfect 1.000 fielding percentage.
+He had a salary of $731,200.

+2024

+In the 2024 regular season, Kremer was 8–10 with a 4.10 ERA.
+In 24 starts covering 129.2 innings he struck out 123 batters (8.5 strikeouts/9 innings), held batters to a .220 batting average, and induced the highest-percentage of soft contact (23.1%) and the fourth-lowest exit velocity (87.4 mph) among AL pitchers with 120 or more innings.
+He had a salary of $756,000.

 Israel national team

 Kremer has competed several times for the Israel national baseball team in international tournaments, often as the team's ace starting pitcher.

 European Baseball Championships

 Kremer has pitched for Israel in the qualifying rounds for the 2016 European Baseball Championship.
 In both the B-Level and C-Level qualifiers, which took place in 2014 and 2015, he won the Most Valuable Pitcher award.

-Kremer pitched in 2014 in Slovenia for Israel in the C-Level qualifier at the 2016 European Baseball Championship, going 2-0 with a 0.00 ERA.
+Kremer pitched in 2014 in Slovenia for Israel in the C-Level qualifier at the 2016 European Baseball Championship, going 2–0 with a 0.00 ERA.
 In 13 innings, he gave up six hits and a walk, while striking out 20 batters.
 He led all pitchers in the tournament in ERA, strikeouts, and wins.
 In the opening game against Finland, he went 5 innings, giving up 2 hits and 1 unearned run, and recording 9 strikeouts, while earning the win.
 He then pitched again during the semifinal game against Romania, going 8 innings, giving up 4 hits and 1 unearned run, and recording 5 strikeouts, while earning his second win of the qualifier.

 Israel advanced to the 2015 B-level qualifier for the 2016 European Baseball Championship in Vienna, Austria.
 Kremer again pitched on the opening day, going 6 innings against Belarus, not giving up any runs, striking out 10, and recording another win.
 During Israel's fifth and final game of the B-level qualifier, against Sweden, Kremer started again going 7.1 innings, giving up 4 runs (3 earned) and 9 hits, and striking out 5.